 In Part 1, we locked the front door of your application by securing your authentication tokens.
 But hackers don't always try to pick the lock.
-Sometimes they try to crash the server with a million automated requests, exploit your metadata, or hand your database a poisoned payload.
+Sometimes they try to crash the server with 1,000,000 automated requests, exploit your metadata, or hand your database a poisoned payload.

 const helmet = require('helmet');